The 17th Conference on

 Thematic Sessions

-Activities that can fit into a half-day timeslot are welcome.
+Activities that can fit into a 45 minute or 1.5 hour long session are welcome.
 Thematic session organisers, speakers, and participants need to be registered for the main conference to attend.
-To submit a proposal, please complete the submission form (coming soon) by February 13th, 2026.
+To submit a proposal, please complete this form by Friday, February 13th February 27th, 2026.
+Decisions will be made on March 6th, 2026.
 Please direct any questions regarding thematic sessions to Dr. Clio Andris at clio@gatech.edu.

 Doctoral Mentoring Programme